MicrosoftDocs/learn/learn-pr/wwl-data-ai/analyze-images/includes/4-generate-smart-cropped-thumbnail.md

 ![A skateboarder performing a trick with a black background.](../media/sample-skateboard-no-background.png)

-When creating an alpha matte of an image, the result will be the foreground in all white, with a black background.
+When creating an alpha matte of an image, the result is the foreground in all white, with a black background.

 ![A sillhouette of a skateboarder performing a trick with a black background.](../media/sample-skateboard-alpha-matte.png)